-A big part of an effective DevOps process means having effective project management to keep track of tasks and timelines, issues, and schedules.
+A big part of an effective process means having an effective DevOps project management tool to keep track of tasks and timelines, issues, and schedules.
 Both GitHub and Azure DevOps have tools to help project managers, but are they equal?

 GitHub Projects is a lesser-known part of GitHub, which offers a good project management platform for code projects already in GitHub.

 The Azure Boards, as the project management side of things is called in Azure DevOps, has its roots in TFS, and is a very mature product.
 As well as working seamlessly with other parts of Azure DevOps, Boards has over 1,000 extensions too for integrating with almost any other system you need to.
 Get notifications on Slack, hook into AWS services, or create automated documentation.